Chapter 8 - Rumors

 Was this what this was about?
 Blake was feeling guilty about the cruel prank his latest fling pulled on me?
 “Blake, I don’t blame you for what happened this morning.
 You didn’t put spoiled milk and condoms in my locker.
 You aren’t spreading lies about me.
 This isn’t your fault,” I said in a soft but sure voice.

 He gave me a small smile and then said, “Listen that’s not what I want to talk to you about.
-Friday, after Con interrupted us on the beach we said some things that didn’t mean what you think they do.”
+Friday, after Con interrupted us on the beach we said some things that didn’t mean what you thought they did.”
 I thought it was a little presumptuous to assume he knew what I thought he and Connor had meant, but I was willing to hear him out.

 “Okay, what did you mean?”
 I asked point-blank.

-Blake reached up and rubbed the back of his head before explaining, “Our familial clan is the Blade Clan, and growing up we had a lot of interactions with the Collins’ Royal Line.
+Blake reached up and rubbed the back of his head before explaining, “Our familial clan is the Blade Clan, and growing up we had a lot of interactions with the Collins Royal Line.
 We were often brought in as playmates for Regina and Kaiden, but they would only let Con play with them because he was the one with three Gifts.
-As time passed and everyone hit puberty Regina started flirting pretty heavily with Con.
+Time passed and everyone hit puberty.
+Regina started flirting pretty heavily with Con.
 He knew the score and understood that he wasn’t ever going to end up with Regina, but couldn’t resist having a physical relationship with her.
 Con was young and thought she would be his only chance to be with a female Val.
 However, they hung out so often that Con started really falling for her and the only thing she demanded was that Con stop spending so much time with me.
 This was around the same time that Dad and the Blade Clan were pressuring Con to join Blade when they knew that I would never be accepted because I only have two Gifts.

 “Long story short, everyone wanted Con to drop his useless brother and I didn’t even necessarily disagree with them.
 Con is an amazing guy and a powerful Valkyrie and I want what is best for him, but because we already linked as kids the separation was slowly killing both of us.
 It turned out that Regina didn’t even really feel anything for Con, she was trying to prove that she mattered even more than a Valkyrie link between twins.
 Con finally wised up and that is when we left our familial clan and joined the Oakland Clan.”

-Holy cow, I knew that Regina was self-centered and spoiled rotten, but I hadn’t known she was downright cruel.
+Holy bananas, I knew that Regina was self-centered and spoiled rotten, but I hadn’t known she was downright cruel.
 I reached out and took Blake’s hand and let the clan bond soothe both of us.
 “Friday night, Con was just trying to stop me from making what he thought were the same mistakes that he made, because he now knows that his brief time with Regina wasn’t worth almost shattering our relationship.
 But Ray, you are nothing like Regina.
 Con and I both know it and if he was on that beach instead of me I am positive he would have gone for it too.”

 Now I was confused.
 Why would Blake be telling me that Connor would have kissed me if he had the chance?

-“The most important thing that I need to tell you is that Ray, I really like you,” Blake finished with an intense confidence and the butterflies exploded in my stomach once again.
+“The most important thing that I need to tell you is that Ray, I really like you,” Blake finished with intense confidence and the butterflies exploded in my stomach once again.

 But this time I wasn’t going to let the butterflies drown out what my head was yelling at me.